-Disclosure statement: I have used the free and premium versions of Grammarly for about 18 months.
-This website,TallAndTrue.com, and my blog, RobertFairhead.com, for which I am editor and publisher, are members of the Grammarly Affiliate Program.
-I may receive payment for this blog post.
+12+ Disclosure statement: I have used the free and premium versions of Grammarly since 2016.
+The Tall And True writers' website and my blog, RobertFairhead.com, for which I am a writer and editor, are members of the Grammarly Affiliate Program.
+I received payment for this blog post.

 For ten years, from 2001 to 2011, I published my local dog club newsletter: I was the writer, editor, and proofreader; I organised photocopying of the newsletter; I collected the photocopies and handed them out on the weekend.